How Developers Can Make Recurring Revenue as an Amazon Affiliate

 If you’re on this site, you are most likely a WPMU DEV subscriber (or at least a fan!).
 If you aren’t, then you should become one!
 Since you hang around here, you already have a significant advantage on most Amazon affiliate site owners.

 Using a premium WordPress theme makes your site feel trustworthy in the eyes and minds of your visitors.
-But you’ve got another advantage, the use of Upfront Builder.
+It also allows you to incorporate a lot of useful features that can drive more conversions.

 If you’re into CRO (or Conversion Rate Optimization), you’ll know that the way information is presented, making it easy to digest and make a logical (and easy) decision, makes a huge difference in terms of conversions.